Have you ever asked a stranger to tea?

 I liked the idea, so it became my theme for the week.
 What would I discover through this “new perspective?”
 I wondered.
 And what I did, surprised me.

 As I had done last year, other than how we were going to eat, I didn’t specifically plan this retreat week.
-These were competent, engaging women who had different needs.
+These were competent, engaging women who had different needs and much life experience.
 We would, I trusted, find a routine that worked for all of us.

 Besides, what quicker way is there to disappointment, than to hold tight to a specific expectation?